p2c2e/mcp_proxy_pydantic_agent/README.md

 3. cd mc-client
 2. uv run client.py

+(Alternatively try client2.py - this uses only PydanticAI - no direct dep on  Anthropic libs)

 Now, try interacting with some questions like:

 > What is the time in NY when it is 7:30pm in Bangalore?